Wendy Maltz: Media

 She has been written about in sexual recovery publications, including Pandora's Project Newsletter, Porn Addict Hubby, and Cybersolutions Today.

 Maltz has also been interviewed on television and radio programs, and podcasts, discussing sexual healing from sexual abuse, sexual fantasies, porn addiction recovery, and sexual love poetry.

 Singer/songwriter Alanis Morissette features Maltz in her "Conversation with Alanis" podcast series, Episode No. 5, with Maltz discussing a variety of intimacy topics, including sex, love, porn issues, fantasies, and sexual healing.

-Quotes

-"Sexual abuse is not only an attack on one's body, but also an attack on one's sexuality."

-"Sexual healing is an empowering process in which you reclaim your sexuality as both positive and pleasurable.
-It involves using special healing strategies and techniques to actively change sexual attitudes and behaviors that resulted from the abuse."

-"Healthy sex is something everyone deserves and can achieve."

-"Carpets can 'get laid' and bugs can 'have sex,' but 'making love' is something uniquely human.
-It's worth opening our hearts to the experience."